MorpheusAIs/moragents/AGENTABILITIES.md

       1. Windows
       2. (pending) macOS
    3. CICD build for Windows
-   4. (pending) CICD builds for Linux and macOS
+   4. CICD builds for Linux and macOS (apple and intel)
    4. (pending) Vulnerability scanning of dependencies and code
 4. GenLayer
    1. (pending) [FeedBuzz](https://github.com/yeagerai/feedbuzz-contracts) - AI filtered logging system to surface user demand and failure modes for new functionality